Our criminal justice system is broken. These are just some of the issues we are working to reform in our fight for a safer America.

 - Shackling >

 Across the board, prison conditions need improvement.
-Prison rape is extremely prevalent, access to faith-based programs is limited, access to adequate mental and regular health care is lacking, and overcrowding causes a deficiency in bed space for prisoners, among other problems.
-Though inmates are in prison to serve their time, they are still human and should not be treated as farm animals.
+Prison rape is extremely prevalent and overcrowding causes a deficiency in bed space for prisoners.
+Furthermore, there is limited access to faith-based programs and adequate mental and physical health care.
+Though inmates are in prison to serve time, they are still human and should not be treated as mere farm animals.

 Transition After Release

 After inmates are released, it is crucial that they form good habits as soon as possible.
 Maintaining a job is a great way to promote a healthy lifestyle, as well as prevent ex-offenders from recidivating.
-Barriers that exist that prevent ex-offenders from settling into a healthy lifestyle need to be eliminated in order to make the transition process back into normal life smoother, as well as reduce the risk of recidivism.
+Current barriers that exist prevent ex-offenders from settling into a healthy lifestyle, and need to be eliminated in order to make the transition process back into normal life smoother, as well as reduce the risk of recidivism.

 Reducing Crime and Recidivism

-Recidivism is the term used to describe when a former prisoner returns to incarceration following his release.
-This could be because of a violation of parole or a new crime.
+Recidivism is the term used to describe when a former prisoner returns to incarceration following their release.
 There are many factors that can increase the likelihood of recidivism, but there are also many that have been found to decrease it.
-Educational programs, religious programs, mentors, and strong family units are among the most prominent and effective methods.
+Educational programs, religious programs, mentors, and strong family units are among the most prominent and effective methods that reduce recidivism.